Cosmian/kms/documentation/docs/kmip_2_1/_certify.md

 certificate

 1. Providing a Certificate Signing Request (CSR)
-2. Providiong a public key id to certify as well as a subject name
+2. Providing a public key id to certify as well as a subject name
 3. Providing an existing certificate id to re-certify
 4. Generating a keypair then signing the public key to generate a certificate specifying a subject name and an algorithm